Iran says at least 73 people killed, 170 wounded in blasts at ceremony honoring slain general

 Ultimately, a drone strike launched by the Trump administration killed the general, part of escalating incidents that followed America's 2018 unilateral withdrawal from Tehran's nuclear deal with world powers.

 Soleimani's death has drawn large processions in the past.
-At his funeral in 2020, a stampede broke out and at least 56 people were killed and more than 200 were injured as thousands thronged the procession.
+At his funeral in 2020, a stampede broke out in Kerman and at least 56 people were killed and more than 200 were injured as thousands thronged the procession.
+Otherwise, Kerman largely has been untouched in the recent unrest and attacks that have struck Iran.
+The city and province of the same name sits in Iran's central desert plateau.